reitera11/Process-Scheduler-Simulator/README.md

 The current stable version of the scheduler is: **Scheduler1.3**.

-##Input and Output Files
+##Running the Scheduler
+The folders in this repository contain source code files *main.cpp* which can be compiled.
+The scheduler requires an input *.txt*:

-Note: Scheduler1.2 onwards allow the user to specify input and output file names through the console.
-Previous to this the input file must have the name *inputProcesses.txt*, and the output file would have the name *outputProcesses.txt*.
+(Note: Scheduler1.2 onwards allow the user to specify input and output file names through the console.
+Previous to this the input file must have the name *inputProcesses.txt*, and the output file would have the name *outputProcesses.txt*)

 Given an example input .txt file:
 ```